r-grandorder/tri-hermes/en/pages/Interludes/Sigurd.md

 Out of a million people, there will be ten thousand people among them that are outstanding.

 And suppose you had to choose only one hundred people within those ten thousand outstanding people.
-There is no one that is superior or inferior to the others in all three qualities: heart, technique and physique---
+There is no one that is superior or inferior to the others in all three qualities: heart, technique and physique-

 Those hundred people can do anything.
 And out of those hundred people.